deprecate/generator-element/README.md

     4. What's your GitHub username?
     5. What's the name of your element?
     6. How would you describe the element?
+    7. What's your GitHub username? componentCreatorAccount
+    8. Author's Name ?
+    9. Author's Email ?
+   10. Author's Homepage ?
+   11  Package keywords (comma to split)
-    7. Do you want to include lifecycle callbacks?
+   12. Do you want to include lifecycle callbacks?
-    8. Do you want to include some useful Grunt tasks?
+   13. Do you want to include some useful Grunt tasks?
+   14. Which license do you want to use?
 ```

 Which will generate the following project structure: